ember-learn/guides-source/guides/release/templates/actions.md

 }
 ```

-Read about which events Ember is already listening to in
-[Handling Events: Event
-Names](../../components/handling-events/#toc_event-names).

 ## Attaching Actions to Non-Clickable Elements

 Note that while Ember currently permits you to add an action to any DOM element, not all DOM elements are eligible to receive focus, according to HTML standards.